Pumpkin pie spice

 Pumpkin pie spice, also known as pumpkin spice, is an American spice mix developed for flavoring the filling of a pumpkin pie.
 It does not include pumpkin as an ingredient.

 Pumpkin pie spice is similar to the British and Commonwealth mixed spice, and the medieval poudre-douce.
 It is generally a blend of ground cinnamon, nutmeg, ginger, cloves, and sometimes allspice.
 It can also be used as a seasoning in general cooking.

+Coffee chain Starbucks began selling its pumpkin spice latte nationally in Fall 2004, touching off a seasonal fad of spiced products.
 As of 2016, pumpkin spice consumables produce $500 million in annual sales.

 History

 Flavour combinations similar to pumpkin spice were known in the medieval period—the 1390s book Le Ménagier de Paris contains a spice mix of 17 parts ginger, 4 parts each cinnamon and sugar, and 2 parts each cloves and grains of paradise.
 Similar spice mixes were often called poudre-douce or sweet powder.

 A "Pompkin" recipe calling for a similar spice mix (mace, nutmeg, and ginger) can be found in the first known published American cookbook, American Cookery, published in 1796 by Amelia Simmons: